 - the results of the review by the NAS, - any significant new data or advances in scientific understanding that become available, or - the evolving needs of entities impacted by solar disturbances.

 (Sec.
-4) NOAA shall inform DHS about space weather hazards to protect national critical infrastructure from space weather events.
+4) NOAA shall inform the Department of Homeland Security (DHS) about space weather hazards to protect national critical infrastructure from space weather events.

 DHS shall: